CodeSemDataset/CodeSem/scripts/graph/Part3_Match_alias_2_node/README.md

 # README

-## Function of the project

-This project is an extension of part2, besides generating AST(ggnn, sandwich), PDG-AST, PDG-TokenSequence, CFG-AST, CFG-TokenSequence, it can match the input alias to the specific node in above graphs
+This project is an extension of part2, besides generating AST(ggnn, sandwich), PDG-AST, PDG-TokenSequence, CFG-AST, CFG-TokenSequence, it can match the input alias to the specific node in above graphs.

 ## Build and run

-You can find out the build steps in part1, the build steps for this paoject is exactly the same
+You can find out the build steps in part1, the build steps for this paoject is exactly the same.

-Make sure there are initial dicts under ./tests before running
+Make sure there are initial dicts under ./tests before running.

 ## Others